 The University is able to provide staff with access to a range of discounted services and goods.
-More information can be found on the Reward section of the University's HR webpages.
+More information can be found on the Mylifestyle portal.

 Collective Agreements

 The University recognises and works in partnership with three trade unions, University and College Union (UCU), UNISON and Unite.
 Collective agreements reached with these unions, individually or jointly, will have the effect of automatically varying your terms and conditions of employment.
 This applies whether or not you are a member of these trade unions.